EllexiaLeonie/Face-Recognition-using-FastAPI/README.md

 1. Start the FastAPI server:
    uvicorn main:app --reload

-2. Open your web browser and go to `http://localhost:8000` to access the API documentation (Swagger UI).
+2. Open your web browser and go to `http://localhost:8000` to access the API documentation (Swagger UI). add "/docs" to the last url (http://localhost:8000/docs)

-3. Follow the API documentation to perform user registration and login.
+3. Click 'Try it out' to try the system

 ## Endpoints

-- `/register`: Endpoint for user registration.
+- `/v1/register`: Endpoint for user registration.
-- `/recognize`: Endpoint for login/ face recognition.
+- `/v1/recognize`: Endpoint for login/ face recognize.